Double Dragons: SpaceX launches space station supplies

 The capsule will remain at the space station for about a month as usual before undocking with experiments and old equipment, and splashing into the Atlantic.
 That’s another change from SpaceX’s older cargo ships, which parachuted into the Pacific.
 Returning closer to Cape Canaveral will save recycling time.

 This is SpaceX’s 21st station supply run for NASA since 2012.
 The flight was delayed a day by rough weather in the booster-recovery area offshore.
+This was the 68th successful booster landing by SpaceX.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.